kixe/FormProcessor/README.md

 Form Processor
 ==============

-Module to use templates as forms (backend / frontend).
-Send result via Email or create / edit a page.
+Module to use ProcessWire fields and templates as forms (backend / frontend).
+The result can be sent by email or saved (created / edited) as a ProcessWire page